ericwpeterson/remote-redux-five/README.md

 ## Goals

-1. Define a standard protocol for communicating to micro-services.
+1. Define a standard protocol for manipulating remote redux stores.
 2. Define a redux state shape to support a standard communication protocol.

 ### Motivations
  * Use redux on the server.
 Just as redux dev tools is great for UI development, wouldn't it be great to run a similar tool to simulate various conditions on the micro-service layer?
-In doing so, we can simulate events, instead of altering production code or physical devices.
+In doing so, we can simulate events and demo our applications to  stakeholders without ever needing to alter production databases, code, or physical equipment.
  * Using a standard protocol allows us to reuse code across applications.
 No matter what the underlying transport is ( web sockets, bluetooth-ble, electron ipc, etc... ), the only thing that changes is a single saga.
+ * Reduce boilerplate and provide a base to build apps on.

 ## Redux State Store
 **_The client and the server have their own stores.
 While they might be similar, they are not the same_**.